nashmit/casadi-presentation/README.md

   - Containing an introduction to CasADi as a mathematical modeling tool.

 -**Parametric Estimation.ipynb**
   - It contains a parametric estimation implementation.
-As an example, this notebook reproduces Bock's article that introduces multiple shootings. (*Recent Progress in the Development of Algorithms and Software for Large Scale Parameter Estimation Problems in Chemical Reaction Systems - Bock, Schlöder, 1986*)
+This notebook reproduces Bock's article that introduces multiple shootings. (*Recent Progress in the Development of Algorithms and Software for Large Scale Parameter Estimation Problems in Chemical Reaction Systems - Bock, Schlöder, 1986*)

 Installation: